imminfo/mrd/README.md

-# Code for paper "???"
+# Code for the paper "???"

-Scripts used for analysis MRD TCR clones in the paper [link](link will be here).
+Scripts used for analysis of MRD TCR clonal sequence in the paper [link will be here](paper name).

 ### Files with MRD TCR clones
 - mrd_tcr_clones.txt